ReznoRMichael/hollow-knight-completion-check/README.md

   — Changes/Fixes:
   ✅ Rewrote and optimized large parts of the code.
 Should work a bit faster now, especially on mobile devices.
   ✅ Drag and Drop save file should now work for the whole window (not just for the file input field).
+  ✅ Added full Hunter's Journal to the program.
+Now you can see and check all journal entries, as well as partial note completion and number of kills left to uncover Hunter's notes for each creature.
   ✅ Choose Save File appearance change.
 Will now show file's name, date and time after file is loaded (also after drag & drop).
   ✅ Number of Health Masks, Soul Orbs and Charm Notches is now displayed as a number next to the graphics.
   ✅ Display all entry descriptions by default.
 They are all blurred when Spoilers checkbox is unchecked.
 Hover over them to uncover one-by-one.